Bourgoin v La Compagnie du Chemin de Fer de Montréal, Ottawa & Occidental, and Ross

 Bourgoin v La Compagnie du Chemin de Fer de Montréal, Ottawa & Occidental, and Ross is a Canadian constitutional law case decided by the Judicial Committee of the Privy Council, at that time the highest court of appeal for the British Empire.
 Although the case initially dealt with the power of arbitrators under the federal Railway Act, the underlying constitutional issue was the relationship between federal and provincial regulation of a railway in Quebec.
 The Judicial Committee ruled that the province could not unilaterally take over ownership and regulation of a federally regulated railway.

 The case was on appeal from the courts of Quebec, and was a consolidation of four different legal cases arising out of a single commercial dispute, an expropriation of a quarry by the railway company.
 At issue was the amount of compensation which the railway company owed to the operators of the quarry, and whether the quarry operators could enforce the monetary award against the property of the railway company.
 The final result was mixed, with part of the ruling in favour of the railway company and part in favour of the quarry operators.

 The case continues to be cited in relation to the interplay between federal and provincial railway regulation.
+It is included in a collection of significant constitutional decisions from the Judicial Committee, published by the federal Department of Justice.